International Space Day (1st Friday in May)

 The formation of the International Space Station later showed the potential for peaceful global collaboration in space, which remains a core theme of this holiday.

-Top 5 Fun Facts About the Holiday
+Fun Facts About Space Day

 Activities to Celebrate